Meta-AF: Meta-Learning for Adaptive Filters: Proposed Method

-where $\underline\d[\frame]$ and $\underline\y[\frame]$ are the time-domain desired and estimated responses.
-Intuitively, to compute this loss for a given optimizer $g_\phi$, we run~\eref{eq:update} for a time horizon of $L$ frames, concatenate the sequence of time-domain outputs and target signals to form longer signals, then compute the time-domain MSE loss, and take the logarithm.
+where $\underline\d_\mic[\frame]$ and $\underline\y_\mic[\frame]$ are the time-domain desired and estimated responses of reference channel $\mic$ and $\bar{\d}_\mic[\tau] \in R^{RL}$ and $\bar{\y}_\mic[\tau] \in R^{RL}$.
+Intuitively, to compute this loss for a given optimizer $g_\bphi$, we run~\eref{eq:update} for a time horizon of $L$ frames, concatenate the sequence of time-domain outputs and target signals to form longer signals, then compute the time-domain MSE loss, and take the logarithm.
 While both losses use the same time-horizon, the frame accumulated loss allows us to model boundaries between adjacent updates and implicitly learn updates that are STFT consistent~\cite{le2008explicit}.
-To the best of our knowledge, our frame accumulated loss is novel.
+To the best of our knowledge, our frame accumulated loss is novel for AFs.